jbleduigou/budgetcategorizer/README.md

 See also the list of [contributors](https://github.com/jbleduigou/budgetcategorizer/contributors) who participated in this project.

 ## License
 Licensed under the Apache License, Version 2.0.
+See [LICENSE.txt](LICENSE.txt) for more details.
 Copyright 2019 Jean-Baptiste Le Duigou